waynodiablo/Oystercard/bookmark_manager/22_preventing_duplicate_registrations.md

 ## To complete this challenge, you will need to

 - [ ] Write a failing feature test that checks that:
-  - [ ] A user can not sign up with an already registered email address
+  - [ ] A user can not sign up with an already registered email address.
-  - [ ] The correct message is displayed to the user based on the error
+  - [ ] An error message is displayed to the user
 - [ ] Make the test pass by adding the correct validation and displaying the message using the flash
-- [ ] Update your previous feature tests for validating email addresses the correct message
+- [ ] Update your previous feature tests that check email validation to check that appropriate messages are shown to the user
-- [ ] Make the test pass
+- [ ] Make those tests pass
 - [ ] Ensure to test manually, locally and on Heroku

 ## Resources